tamersp25/docs/docs/engines/guidelines/real-time-adapters.md

 ## Constructing a Real-time Pull Adapter

-The basic steps for constructing a real-time pull adapter:
+The basic steps for a real-time pull adapter:

 1. Receive the task payload
 1. Ingest the data per the configuration specified in the task payload